 This tablet’s features are exceptional.
 The sturdy design, outdoor-viewable display, and more than adequate battery life make this device one of our top picks in the industrial tablet category.

-The IP-65 rating, solid infrared camera, and plenty of connectivity options make it highly versatile and suitable for warehouse, manufacturing, transport, logistics, and other sectors that operate with highly functional and durable devices.
+The IP-65 rating, solid infrared camera, and plenty of connectivity options make it highly versatile and suitable for warehouses, manufacturing, transport, logistics, and other sectors that operate with highly functional and durable devices.

 Outstanding features and design make our score for the device 8.5/10.